-After creating bin-cluster stacks using the synthetics from all models, we utilize a cross-correlation scheme to find the best-matching model for every cluster made from data (i.e., those in Figure 8d).
-Since both amplitude and waveform in the bin-cluster stacks potentially contain essential information of ULVZ thickness, layering, and internal properties, we utilize an amplitude sensitive cross-correlation algorithm to seek the best matching synthetic model.
-After cross correlating the observed and synthetic bin cluster stacks, we weight the cross-correlation coefficient by the relative waveform difference of area under the curve and the relative peak/trough amplitude difference between the synthetic waveform and data:
+After creating bin-cluster stacks using the synthetics from all models (in the exact same fashion as with the data), we utilize a cross-correlation scheme to find the best-matching model for every cluster made from data (i.e., those in Figure 8d).
+Since both amplitude and waveshape in the bin-cluster stacks potentially contain essential ULVZ information (thickness, internal properties, and multiple layering), we utilize an amplitude sensitive cross-correlation algorithm to seek the best matching synthetic model.
+After cross correlating the observed and synthetic bin cluster stacks, we modify the cross-correlation coefficient by an empirical weight that takes into consideration the similarity in waveshape, as well as peak amplitudes.
+The weight is a product of the difference between the area beneath a synthetic waveform (Asynthetic) and area beneath a bin cluster waveform (Aref), of area under the curve and a similar difference between the maximum synthetic peak/trough amplitude (Psynthetic) with that of a cluster trace (Pref), as follows:

-Where A stands for area under the curve, P stands for the absolute peak amplitude.
-Using the two additional weights helps to properly account for small amplitude structures (e.g., bin clusters 6 and 7).
+The multiplication of the cross correlation coefficient with the above weight helps to account for small amplitude structures (e.g., as in bin clusters 6 and 7).